Wilkes’ psychology program is a true social science that actively engages students in the study of behavior and its physical manifestations.

 Students are given many opportunities to be actively involved in research with their faculty.
 Additionally, a capstone experience, which details a specific area of psychology, is a requirement of all seniors.
 Students present their research or internship experiences at formal sessions.

-Our recently designed two track system of study allows students to pursue an avenue
+Our two track system of study allows students to pursue an avenue of academics that

 A) Applied Track – For students seeking employment immediately after graduation, this track allows students to focus on internships and experiences based on their interests in the field of Psychology.
-In its one year of existence, graduates have already lined up positions in business and mental health settings.
+Students who have successfully completed this track often secure jobs in mental health setting or in business before graduation!

 The Department has distinguished itself as one that: